bhopals/english-vocabs/phrases.md

 - let me put it in a friendly way
 - unaddressed issue
 - people are less likely to start a conversation
+- I have a bigger appetite than other competitors
+- degaradation in water quality
+- it is so traditional and beautiful at the same time